PCrnjak/Led-Cube/README.md

 # **Intro**

 Small and compact led cube that is (kinda) easy to build.I decided to make this project for my own amusement and to train smd soldering and pcb design.
-Code is not writen by me all credit goes to http://www.instructables.com/id/LED-CUBE-CODE-4x4x4-Arduino/ .
+Code and program are not made  by me all credit goes to: http://www.instructables.com/id/LED-CUBE-CODE-4x4x4-Arduino/ .

 # **Contents**